 The large jump in accessing the internet while driving is thought to be attributable in part to the increase in smartphone ownership over the past several years.
 The return of unlimited cell phone plans isn't likely to help the situation, as consumers are no longer as concerned about data usage.

 Americans have become accustomed to staying connected literally every minute of the day, and unfortunately, this often includes while operating a vehicle.

-One of the interns had a reaction time - while texting - of very similar to his baseline (reaction time measured under normal driving conditions).
-The other, however, had a reaction time triple his baseline while texting in the driver seat.
-Add in two-handed typing and the interns began drifting across lanes - a severe threat to public safety, particularly when driving on a two-lane road.
+One of the interns had a reaction time - while texting - very similar to his baseline (reaction time measured under normal driving conditions).
+The other, however, had a reaction time triple his baseline while texting in the driver's seat.
+Add in two-handed typing, and the interns began drifting across lanes - a severe threat to public safety, particularly when driving on a two-lane road.

-When it came time to climb behind the wheel while intoxicated, both interns had better reaction times as drunk drivers than while texting - sober - in the driver seat.
+When it came time to climb behind the wheel while intoxicated, both interns had better reaction times as drunk drivers than while texting - sober - in the driver's seat.

 Teens and Texting

 One of the most alarming aspects of distracted driving is how prevalent it is among teenagers.
 This group is particularly vulnerable to the effects of texting and driving for a couple of reasons.
 Firstly, as brand new driver's license holders, they're inexperienced.
 Secondly, as a Common Sense Media poll showed, motor vehicle accidents are the leading killer of American teenagers.

 Just how bad is this problem?
 Here are some statistics on teens and distracted driving:

 - 43% of teens admit to texting while driving.
 (AT&T Teen Driver Survey)

 - 58% of teen car crashes involve distracted driving (AAA Foundation).